 by Ronny Marie Tucker

 First Lady Michelle Obama started the Let’s Move campaign to tackle the national issue of childhood obesity.
-The goal is to provide kids, link schools, sales families and communities with simple tools to eat better, be active and live healthier.
+The goal is to provide kids, schools, families and communities with simple tools to eat better, be active and live healthier.
 While parents and guardians play a huge role in the health and wellness of their children, there are several ways for children to make healthier choices on their own.
 The following five steps are ways your children can take the initiative to fight childhood obesity and be an example to their siblings and friends.

 1. Move Everyday!